Expensent

 Bill approval workflows———Yes

 Feature availability reflects Intuit's published documentation as of April 2026.
-Intuit Assist is in beta across tiers with paid GA slated for late Spring 2026.
+Intuit Assist capabilities are tiered across plans; check Intuit's AI product page for the current rollout.

 4. Bank feeds & rules: powerful, but not for bill entry